A Multi-Scale Decomposition MLP-Mixer for Time Series Analysis: Illustrative Experimental Results

 As shown in Table \ref{tab:stf}, \shortname{} again leads the board with top-1 performance in every benchmark, which demonstrates the excellent capability of \shortname{} on modeling short and univariate time series.
-Each time point in a univariate time series is a single scalar, which makes it even harder for Transformer based model to attain meaningful attention score.
-Therefore, Transformer based approaches have inferior performance in this task, especially ETSformer which is without sub-series level modeling.
-Among the baselines, N-HiTS and N-BEATS are based on explicit decomposition, and they show satisfactory performance in this task, which validates the effectiveness of decomposition for time series modeling. \shortname{} further advances N-BEATS and N-HiTS with \emph{multi-scale temporal patching} and mixing, as well as the \emph{Residual Loss} for better extraction of temporal patterns, which facilitates MSD-Mixer with stronger modeling ability than them, and helps \shortname{} achieve the best performance.
+Each time point in a univariate time series is a single scalar, which makes it even harder for Transformer based models to attain meaningful attention scores.
+Therefore, Transformer based approaches, which rely on pair-wise correlations have inferior performance in this task, especially ETSformer.
+Among the baselines, N-HiTS and N-BEATS are based on decomposition, and they show satisfactory performance in this task, which validates the effectiveness of decomposition for time series modeling. \shortname{} further advances N-BEATS and N-HiTS with \emph{multi-scale temporal patching} and mixing, as well as the \emph{residual loss} for better extraction of temporal patterns, which facilitates MSD-Mixer with stronger modeling ability than them, and helps \shortname{} achieve the best performance.